Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 - Being paid by a team and/or sponsors to represent them

-In terms of how successful you can be, there’s really no limit .
+In terms of how successful you can be, there’s really no limit.
 If your end goal is to be supported by one of the top sim racing teams, then your success is very much linear in terms of progression.
-If, however, you decide to go down the indepent route, then you can capture as many sponsors as you desire.
-There are, of course, trade offs between these routes.
+If, however, you decide to go down the independant route, then you can capture as many sponsors as you desire.
+There are, of course, trade-offs between these routes.

 - If you sign to a team, you’ll have a regular income + travel expenses covered, as well as support from a wide range of individuals.

-Once you’ve established the competitive CV to show you’re marketable, the next step is to ensure you’re presenting yourself professionally on social media.
-Social influence is what many companies will use to measure your profitability (if your goal is to generate them more sales).
+Once you’ve established a competitive CV to show you’re marketable, the next step is to ensure you’re presenting yourself professionally on social media.
+Social influence is what many companies will use to measure your profitability (if your goal is to generate more sales).

 Make sure your social media platforms are clean, presentable and don’t have anything you wouldn’t want your mum seeing.
 Focus on growing this as much as you can.
 The higher the numbers you have, the higher the numbers you can ask from your sponsors.